PPMASTER17181/PPMASTER17181/README.md

 Ik how to make ai modules for personal uses

-- 🔭 I’m currently working on : Zack an personal ai assistant
+- 🔭 I’m currently working on : A custom made superpower plugin for Minecraft Paper
 - 🌱 I’m currently learning : Game Development
 - 📫 How to reach me: ppmaster17181 (discord)
 - 😄 Pronouns: He/Him